ellaslist Checks Out Wulaba Park In Waterloo

-The park also features self-cleaning toilets on site as well as six barbecues for entertaining and hosting birthday parties or family events.
+The park also features toilets on site as well as barbecues for entertaining and hosting birthday parties or family events.

-Recently a coffee shop has also opened up at the entrance on Amelia Street providing teas, coffees and light meals, though the park itself is a stones throw away from East Village, which provides a host of dining options.
+There's a great coffee shop on Amelia Street providing teas, coffees and light meals, and the park itself is a stone's throw away from East Village, which provides a host of dining options.